Skip to content

 Square brackets in the Assessment / Notes column indicate the range of classes whose material is covered by the assessment.
 For example, Quiz 1 [1–3] means that the quiz assesses material covered in classes 1 through 3.

-1 Deep Learning (DL) Overview / Course Structure Describe the scope of DL and the course syllabus.
-Fulfill technological requirements.
+1 Deep Learning Overview / Course Structure Describe the scope of deep learning and the course syllabus.
+Fulfill technological requirements. introduction/01_deep_learning

-2 Mathematics of DL: Linear Algebra / Calculus Work with vectors, matrices, and tensors; apply norms and inner products.
-Compute partial derivatives and apply the chain rule.
-Optional: intuition behind eigenvectors and SVD.
+2 Mathematics of Deep Learning: Calculus / Linear Algebra Compute partial derivatives and apply the chain rule.
+Work with vectors, matrices, and tensors; apply norms and inner products.
+Understand intuition behind eigenvectors and SVD. mathematics/01_calculus

 4 Gradient Descent / Backpropagation II Implement full backpropagation.
 Feb 3: Quiz 1 [1–3]